 Flexibility

-Stand out as an applicant by proving that you’re open to a changing schedule and willing to take shifts if other servers call in sick or take time off.
+Stand out as an applicant by proving that you’re open to changing circumstances and responsibilities.

 Teamwork